grafana/synthetic-monitoring-api-go-client/docs/API.md

 Synthetic Monitoring API is hosted at [https://synthetic-monitoring-api-eu-west.grafana.net](https://synthetic-monitoring-api-eu-west.grafana.net)

-If you are unsure about region of your stack, check **Synthetic Monitoring -> Config** page.
+If you are unsure about the region of your stack, check **Synthetic Monitoring -> Config** page.
 API URL for your Grafana Cloud instance will be listed under **Backend address**

 > NOTE: You need to be `Admin` in to access Synthetic Monitoring config page